Woman, two minor daughters commit suicide

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 BAHAWALPUR: A woman along with her two minor daughters committed suicide after having dispute with her husband on Wednesday.
-According to Bahawal Victoria Hospital (BVH) emergency director Dr Aamer Mehmood Bukhari, 40-year-old Samina of Abadi Basti, Hasil Pur, along with her two-year-old daughter Fatima were brought to the BVH emergency in critical condition.
+According to Bahawal Victoria Hospital (BVH) emergency director Dr Aamer Mehmood Bukhari, 40-year-old Samina of Abadi Basti, Hasil Pur along with her two-year-old daughter Fatima were brought to the BVH emergency in critical condition.
 They committed suicide after consuming poisonous chemical.
+They were first rushed to Tehsil Headquarter Hospital, Hasil Pur.
 Her other daughter Zainab, 4, succumbed to death on the way to BVH.
 According to police, Samina was facing financial problems.
 She had a quarrel with her husband which forced her to commit suicide.

 BAHAWALPUR: A woman along with her two minor daughters committed suicide after having dispute with her husband on Wednesday.
-According to Bahawal Victoria Hospital (BVH) emergency director Dr Aamer Mehmood Bukhari, 40-year-old Samina of Abadi Basti, Hasil Pur, along with her two-year-old daughter Fatima were brought to the BVH emergency in critical condition.
+According to Bahawal Victoria Hospital (BVH) emergency director Dr Aamer Mehmood Bukhari, 40-year-old Samina of Abadi Basti, Hasil Pur along with her two-year-old daughter Fatima were brought to the BVH emergency in critical condition.
 They committed suicide after consuming poisonous chemical.
+They were first rushed to Tehsil Headquarter Hospital, Hasil Pur.
 Her other daughter Zainab, 4, succumbed to death on the way to BVH.
 According to police, Samina was facing financial problems.
 She had a quarrel with her husband which forced her to commit suicide.

 Comments